AI Content Is Not Cheap If It Forces Human Editors to Become Fact Checkers

 What kinds of ecommerce content are most exposed to this problem?

 Content with product claims, technical specifications, comparisons, and buying guidance is most exposed.
 Category pages, product descriptions, size guides, material explainers, and care instructions all carry details that must be exact.
-The more the content depends on specific attributes, the more editorial time gets spent checking whether the draft is correct.
+As content depends more on specific attributes, more editorial time goes into checking whether the draft is accurate.

 What should editors look for first in AI-generated drafts?